giubil/Pokemongo-bot-scripts/README.md

 Then all you have to do is `python docker_creation.py` and you should be all set.

 To print the log of a container, just do `docker logs -f YOUR-CONTAINER-NAME`

+# Contribution

+Thanks to @terbolous for his help on the snipe.py code, and in the reverse engineering of the rarespawn.be API